interNFT/nft-rfc/nft_rfc_009.md

 need to confirm the NFT is what they believe it to be.

-For herd privacy, it is preferred that all IIDs use one, and only one, service endpoint and one, and only one, linked resource.
-In cases where there is no appropriate service endpoint, it is still preferable to point to a mediator; to support that, we encourage a multitude of publicly accessible mediator services offering a free "null response" service where such "null response" is indistinguishable from a failed access from lack of authorization.
+For herd privacy, it is preferred that all IIDs use one, and only one, service endpoint and one, and only one, Linked Resource.
+In cases where there is no appropriate service endpoint, it is still preferable to point to a mediator.
+To support this, we encourage a multitude of publicly accessible mediator services offering a free "null response" service which is indistinguishable from a failed access from lack of authorization.

 NOTE: It's ok to have multiple resources listed, but it is less preferred.

-**Fourth**, the single linked resource property lists its endpoint as the IID's single service endpoint, using a properly formed DID-URL with a service parameter.
-This pattern allows every resource to use the same endpoint without duplicating endpoint URLs even when specifying multiple linked resources.
+**Fourth**, the single linked Resource property specifies its endpoint as the IID's single service endpoint, using a properly formed DID-URL with a service parameter.
+This pattern allows every resource to use the same endpoint without duplicating endpoint URLs, even when specifying multiple linked resources.
 This pattern encourages polymorphic mediators, which improves overall privacy across the IID ecosystem.